Annual Competition Winner Bao Zhong (Pouchong) (包種茶) year 2020

 - Region: Taoyuan County

-This is a winner of annual Pouchong tea competition (tea festival) of 2017.
+This is a winner of annual Pouchong tea competition (tea festival) of 2020.
 Tea is delivered in a gift box.
-Net weight - 300 g.
+Net weight - 300 g, two metal tin with traditional design.

 It is named also Pouchong tea, literally "the wrapped kind", refers to a practice of wrapping the leaves in paper during the drying process.